joemoose/dungeoneers.d20/docs/combat.md

 ## Inititative

-During the *first round of combat*, each player must make a DEX or WIL check to act.
-Special circumstances, abilities, items, or skills may negate this requirement.
+During the *first round of combat*, each player must make a DEX or WIL check to act before their opponents.
+Exceptional circumstances, abilities, items, or skills may negate this requirement.
 Players who fail this check *lose their turn* for the first round.

 The opponents then take their turn and the first round ends.
-The next round begins with the players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.
+The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

+The results of each side’s actions occur simultaneously.

 ## Attacks